Zubair-A-Davids/CA-Launcher/readme.md

 ## Overview

-CA Launcher is a user-friendly application designed to help users manage and launch their frequently used files and scripts from a single interface.
+CA Launcher (Compact App Launcher) is a user-friendly application designed to help users manage and launch their frequently used files and scripts from a single interface.
 Built using Python and the Tkinter library, it provides an intuitive graphical user interface (GUI) for easy interaction.

 ## Features